 During the process of inscription, IUCN sought information from the State Party about the status and future plans for the road.
-The State Party confirmed that there is no committed plan for road upgrading at the present time.
-It would be essential that, should the State Party take action to upgrade the road (including the options to reduce its impact on migration, such as underpasses), that such a project should be subject to a very thorough and careful assessment, involving leading expertise.
+It was confirmed that there is no committed plan for road upgrading at the present time.
+It would be essential that, should the road be upgraded (including the options to reduce its impact on migration, such as underpass or overpass corridors), such a project should be subject to a very thorough and careful assessment, involving leading expertise.
 In the meantime, two clearly essential requirements are to maintain the current and apparently effective management of the road, and to continuously monitor its effectiveness.
 It is also important to improve the level of monitoring of the impacts of the road on wildlife, including tracking details of roadkill, in order to also consider if impacts on species other than the Tibetan antelope require enhanced protection measures (IUCN, 2017).

 Sanjiangyuan Nature Reserve.
 Sheep and cattle compete with wildlife for food and heavy grazing can cause degradation of the grassland ecosystem.
 The government has an effective policy for reducing animal husbandry, offering incentives and compensation to the relevant households to cease grazing the land.
 The IUCN mission understood that grazing intensity has fallen substantially in the last years, and thus it is recommended that this present policy is continued.
 However, it is important to note, as discussed above, that a distinction should be made regarding the support for long-standing traditional grazing at intensities that can be supported by the natural ecosystem, in order to respect and protect legitimate traditional use and the rights associated with it (IUCN, 2017).

-migratory birds.
 Practical management responses are difficult to put in place in relation to these trends, as the situation requires first to be understood, and the underlying knowledge and science base is still rapidly evolving.
-At the present time, it is firstly essential to put in place a strengthened and coordinated programme of monitoring of the effects of climate change, and to consider the options for management responses.
-Considering the large scale of the property, there is a significant opportunity to provide information about change, and lessons regarding response, that would be of international interest (IUCN, 2017).
+At the present time, it is firstly essential to put in place a strengthened and coordinated programme of monitoring of the effects of climate change.
+It will be important for management authority to conduct vulnerable assessment for wildlife habitat and distribution , as well as potential shift of vegatation patterns.
+It is important to understand how wild animals react to the habitat shift and data collection on habitat for flagship species should cover more than calving areas.
+Considering the large scale of the property, there is possibility for wild animals to shift to new habitat if the traditional ones are impacted by climate.
+To secure the spaces for potential shift is important to be addressed in renewed management plan.
+Given increasing capacity in Qinghai for conservation and the government's high-level commitment for ecological civilization, there is a significant opportunity to provide information about change, and lessons regarding response, that would be of international interest (IUCN, 2017).